gjedeer/all-in-one-event-calendar/readme.txt

 = Become the Hub of your community =

-If your goal is to run a community event calendar, Timely's All-in-one Event Calendar has everything you'll need.
+If your goal is to run a community events calendar, Timely's All-in-one Event Calendar has everything you'll need.

 https://vimeo.com/135004810